sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 | github.com/sourcegraph/sample | <code>d67b8d</code> |
 | github.com/sourcegraph/sample | <code>0eed16</code> |

-Together, these two tables enable us to recursively search up and down the commit graph starting at a particular requested commit, and stop the search once we reach a commit that has index data.
+Together, these 2 tables enable us to recursively search up and down the commit graph starting at a particular requested commit, and stop the search once we reach a commit that has index data.
 The following [recursive common table expression](https://www.postgresql.org/docs/13/queries-with.html) does just that.

 ```sql
 -- lineage is a table expression that traverses the commit graph for the given